Guide to Kayaking the Finger Lakes

 Where to Launch Your Kayak at Owasco Lake

 If you need a kayak, the South Shore Marina in Moravia and Owasco Paddles at Emerson Park in Auburn provide kayak rentals.
 Emerson Park has limited access to boats due to a small footbridge that boaters have to pass to enter the lake.
 If you do launch your boat at Emerson Park, the outlet will lead to the north of Owasco Lake near Auburn.

 Owasco Inlet is also a great place to launch your kayak at Owasco Lake.
-Nature lovers enjoy the beauty of Owasco Flats, a wetlands preserve at the southern end of Owasco Lake that features birding, paddling, fishing and scenic trails.
+Wildlife enjoyers can appreciate the beauty of Owasco Flats, a wetlands preserve at the southern end of Owasco Lake.
+The area features paddling, fishing, birding and scenic trails.

 Measuring about 38 miles long, Seneca Lake starts at Geneva in the north and ends at Watkins Glen State Park.
 Seneca Lake is famous for its wine trails, hiking and fishing.
 Seneca Falls is also home to the Women’s Rights National Historical Park, where you can take guided tours and learn about an exciting part of American history.

 Watkins Glen State Park boasts a wide variety of waterfalls and nature trails for you to enjoy.
 In addition to kayaking, you can also camp at Watkins Glen.
 You can pitch a tent, hook up your RV or rent a cabin at Watkins Glen.
 Some vineyards in the area also let you set up camp at their sites.